-M. A. Dubbs (she/her/her’s) is an award winning LGBT and Mexican-American poet from Indiana.
-Dubbs’ writes poetry, literary short fiction, and micro-fiction.
-Her writing has been published in literary magazines and anthologies across the United States, United Kingdom, and Australia.
+M. A. Dubbs is an award-winning Mexican American and LGBT+ writer who hails from Indiana.
+Dubbs writes poetry, flash fiction, and interactive/visual media.
+For more than a decade her writing has been published in literary magazines and anthologies across the United States, Canada, the United Kingdom, and Australia.

 Dubbs earned her Master’s in Social Work with a concentration in Mental Health and Addictions at Indiana University-Purdue University Indianapolis in 2013.